A fantastic walk from Haytor Vale to Hound Tor, Dartmoor

 Dartmoor Ponies, Dartmoor, UK

-Other wildlife we saw during the day were sheep, cows, butterflies and dragonflies.
-One of the boys spotted a giant horntail (sawfly), which looks like a wasp, but is far friendlier.
+Dartmoor is rich with wildlife.
+As well as Dartmoor ponies, we saw grazing sheep, and cattle.
+Birdwatchers can spot skylarks, buzzards, and kestrels soaring above the moors.
+During spring and summer, the landscape bursts with wildflowers, attracting butterflies and lots of dragonflies.
+One of the boys also spotted a giant horntail (sawfly), which looks like a wasp, but is far friendlier!

 Hound Tor deserted medieval village